Who We Are

 Primary financial supporters to date are The Chicago Community Trust, Exelon, BMO Harris Bank, Robert R. McCormick Foundation, Allstate, Blue Cross Blue Shield of Illinois, Hyatt Hotels Foundation, with in-kind support from Microsoft and Deloitte.

-- Paulette Jagers, Vice President, Managing Director, Talent Management, BMO Harris
+- Paulette Jagers, Vice President, Talent, Learning and Inclusion, BMO Harris

 - Karen Tamley, Commissioner, The Mayor’s Office for People with Disabilities